matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Hashmaps, Dicts, Maps.
 Whatever the language calls them, they're incredibly powerful tools.
 1. BigO runtimes of all the common algorithms can be found [here](https://www.bigocheatsheet.com/).
 They're not crazy important most of the time, but it's worth keeping the most common ones in your head.

+## Building APIs
+1. This is more for general APIs than for HTTP ones (Since things like Get/Put/Patch are pretty explicit about what they allow), but "any function that returns a value should not have observable side effects" - Martin Fowler, Refactoring 307.
+1. (Idempotent methods](http://restcookbook.com/HTTP%20Methods/idempotency/) (Like GET, PUT, and DELETE), should have the same effect everytime for the same inputs.
+1. Safe (Like GET) methods shouldn't change data, just get it.

+## Devops

 # Software Engineering
 1. According to Kent Beck, software is simple if, in order of importance, it: runs all the tests, is DRY, expresses the writer's intent, and minimizes the amount of classes/functions.
 1. A cheat sheet for Clean Code's advice can be found [here](https://www.planetgeek.ch/wp-content/uploads/2014/11/Clean-Code-V2.4.pdf).